jamespro/eventregi/README.md

 - [x] Set up routes on default screen so that checkout is moved to separate route
 - [x] Route: / make it a landing page with link to AT reginfo
 - [x] Route: /attendee/reginfo/showcode = reginfo
-- [ ] Header: Add graphic banner
-- [ ] Header & Nav: Replace Nav with MaterialUI Stepper?
 - [x] Header: Remove AppBar
-- [ ] Layout: MUI: Make fields area "bigger"?
-Remove border? (maybe postpone this)
 - [x] Reginfo: send just user fields
-- [ ] Reginfo: add more user fields
 - [x] Reginfo: add field for regStatus - temp, active, or inactive
-- [ ] Payment: when submit, change regStatus to active
-- [ ] Showcode: Have pages show something specific based on showcode
-- [ ] Route: /attendee/demo/uuid = demos - should it grab the showcode from the UUID record? or put into URL?
-- [ ] put UUID into route so you can track progress, return to step
-- [ ] ADD SIZZLE
-- [ ] FILL IN README
-- [ ] Add header banner
-- [ ] DESIGN: LANDING PAGE (Add a step with just image and arrow?)
-- [ ] Reginfo: Remove "use address for payment details"?
-- [ ] ITEMS: Add step where you choose 1 of three items
-- [ ] Payment: Show you order total
-- [ ] Review: Show items you chose
-- [ ] Payment: Save Order Total with order
-- [ ] Confirm step: return an ordernumber, order details after submit successfully
-- [ ] Payment: Why did layout change? seems odd. it changed when I added Country/ State dropdowns

 ## Improvements / Optimizations
 - [ ] Nav: put text below step, to save space?
 - [ ] Layout: wider, taller?
 Test on mobile